AntoniosKalattas/News-feed/README.md

     }
     ```
 4. Replace `"your_openai_api_key_here"` with your actual OpenAI API key.
-5. Replace `"path_to_your_google_credentials.json"` with the path to your Google Cloud credentials JSON file.(IAM -> Service Accounts -> Create Service.
-After goto your newly created service and download .json file under Key tab).
+5. Replace `"path_to_your_google_credentials.json"` with the path to your Google Cloud credentials JSON file.

 ## **Usage**
 ### **Select Language (Default: English)**